twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-allai.md

 Virtue AI secured $30 million in funding to expand its red teaming and AI guardrails, indicating a growing investment in AI safety measures.
 This funding round underscores the importance of proactively addressing potential risks associated with AI development and deployment.
 [Read more →](https://www.axios.com/2025/04/15/virtue-ai-lightspeed-walden-catalyst-funding)

-### AI Will Replace 80% of Project Managers’ Work Within 5 Years, And That’s a Good Thing, Says Easy Redmine Founder
+### AI Will Replace 80% of Project Managers' Work Within 5 Years, And That's a Good Thing, Says Easy Redmine Founder

 **Date**: 2025-04-14  **Source**: Usatoday
 The founder of Easy Redmine predicts that AI will automate 80% of project management tasks within five years, suggesting a significant shift in the project management profession.
 This automation could free up project managers to focus on more strategic and creative aspects of their roles.